 The Dunstable and Luton manufacturing facility in the UK entered a formal closure consultation process following the initial closure announcement in September 2018 and the closure was confirmed in October 2018 following the consultation period.
 During FY19 the operational excellence team carried out a full cost assessment for the closures of the sites and transfer of the appropriate assets totalling £8.7m.
-During FY20 an additional £955k of costs relating to the closure of Dunstable site were expensed.
+During FY21 an additional £742k (FY20: £955k) of costs relating to the closure of Dunstable site were expensed.

-The Company has been charged under Section 2(1) of the Health and Safety at Work Act 1974.
-A guilty plea has been entered at Luton Magistrates' Court in respect of this offence and the financial penalty in relation to this offence will be determined in August 2020; the Company has created a provision of £300k in anticipation of the penalty.
+The Company was charged under Section 2(1) of the Health and Safety at Work Act 1974.
+A guilty plea was entered at Luton Magistrates' Court in respect of this offence and the financial penalty of £135k in relation to this offence was determined in August 2020; the Company previously overprovided for this cost at £300k.